Goodbye Mr Mackenzie

 Goodbye Mr Mackenzie is a Scottish rock band formed in Bathgate near Edinburgh.
 At the band's commercial peak, the line-up consisted of Martin Metcalfe on vocals, John Duncan on guitar, Fin Wilson on bass guitar, Shirley Manson and Rona Scobie on keyboards and backing vocals, and Derek Kelly on drums.

 The band came to prominence in the early 1980s after releasing two independent label singles, and were signed to Capitol Records.
-They charted in the UK with their debut album, Good Deeds and Dirty Rags, and single release "The Rattler" but the band were hindered by record company conflicts and failed to break through outside the UK.
+They charted in the United Kingdom with their debut album, Good Deeds and Dirty Rags and single release "The Rattler", but the band were hindered by record company conflicts and failed to break through outside the UK.
 The band split up in 1993, leaving Manson, Metcalfe, Wilson and Kelly to form Angelfish to continue recording music.
 Manson left for Garbage in 1994, and Goodbye Mr Mackenzie played their final live show at the end of 1995.

+In 2019, Goodbye Mr Mackenzie reformed and embarked on a tour of Scotland.
+Manson did not join her former bandmates due to work commitments with Garbage.
+Metcalfe claimed that the band had asked Manson to join them on the tour, claiming that "people do not realise how busy she is".
+That same year, they re–issued Good Deeds and Dirty Rags, and in 2024, re–released their third album Five, which debuted at number five on the albums charts in Scotland.

 Career

+Early career (1984–1987)

 The band began when Martin Metcalfe moved on from his first band Teenage Dog Orgy in 1984.
 They were named after author Jean Rhys's 1931 novel After Leaving Mr. Mackenzie.

 Their first single was released through a pilot music industry course run by Bathgate College under the Youth Training Scheme, a split-single 7-inch format of "Death of a Salesman" in 1984.
 Limited to 1,000 copies, and with a track by Lindy Bergman on the flipside, it quickly sold out.
-Shortly after, They signed a management deal with Precious Organisation, who had just launched another Scottish group, Wet Wet Wet.
+Shortly after, they signed a management deal with Precious Organisation, who had just launched another Scottish group, Wet Wet Wet.
 Precious managed to include both groups on Honey at the Core, a 1986 compilation of up and coming Scottish acts compiled by Glasgow Herald journalist John Williamson, and released the band's first commercial single "The Rattler".
 The single suffered from a lack of distribution, but received airplay on Radio One and Radio Clyde.
 A home-made music video for the single was broadcast on The Chart Show.
 The band also performed "The Rattler" on The Tube.
 Precious organised an A&R showcase in Glasgow but, as the band did not receive any interest from the labels invited, they chose to leave Precious.